 Tea : is where the Italians let us down.
 They drink it black or with lemon and don’t like to too strong.
 Consequently it’s not really what we are used to.
 I regularly have family & friends bring me over tea bags from the UK.
 If you are a tea-o-holic too you might want to consider bringing some with you.

 Aperitif & funny orange drinks : I have often been asked what I’m drinking if I order one.
 It could be one of two things.
 Very much in fashion at the moment is Aperol Spritz or Pirlo, a light cocktail (seen drunk by even the most macho of guys) of Aperol, prosecco and soda water.
 It’s slightly bitter but quite refreshing in the heat.
+There is also a Campari version of this which is even more on the bitter side.
 The other possibility is a crodino.
 This is a non alcoholic drink that it sort of savoury really, again it’s slightly bitter and I really haven’t found a good way to describe it so you’ll just have to try one.
 I’m also told 😉 that it’s nice with white wine added to make it into a longer drink.
 The new aperitif is called an Hugo, prosecco based again it has syrup of sambuca and a slice of apple.

 Swimming : it’s perfectly fine to swim in the lake, many do.
 Personally I’m a big fairy (my mothers term for me) and I can therefore only venture in during the height of summer when it’s really hot because it’s a bit chilly for me.